STOIE/recipes/recipes/biscoff_cheesecake/README.md

 1. Crumble the biscoff cookies in either a food processor (best), or blender (quick pulses).
 1. Top the cake with the crumbled cookies, generally in a ring around the top edge of the cake.
 1. You can then serve immediately or further refridgerate.

+Note. if you remove any foil seal from the plastic cookie butter containers, you can microwave them directly (for 45-60 seconds, in no more than 15 second intervals)